 Stainless Steel Water Bottle

 Water always tops the list when it comes to survival.
-For your GHB, you’ll need something that can carry water, but it has to be made of the right material.
+For your get home bag, you’ll need something that can carry water, but it has to be made of the right material.

-That said, plastic is a no-go since you can’t use it to boil water, and if it’s a cheap one that’s not BPA-free, it can even leach harmful chemicals into your H2O.
+Plastic is a no-go since you can’t use it to boil water, and if it’s a cheap one that’s not BPA-free, it can even leach harmful chemicals into your H2O.
 Instead, invest in a stainless steel water bottle.
-It's safer, more durable, and more useful than a plastic bottle.
+It’s safer, more durable, and more valuable than a plastic bottle.
 You can also use it to boil water and even as a cooking vessel, should the need arise.

 Water Filter and Purification Tablets